Photos by Lindsey Johnson

-I like making (and eating!) shepherd’s pie because, although it definitely has the carbs covered, the filling is easy to make into something a little bit more virtuous.
+I like making (and eating!) shepherd’s pie because, although it definitely has the carbs covered with the mashed potato topping, the filling is easy to make into something a little bit more virtuous.
 So you have the comfort food goodness of mashed potatoes, but you can get some veggies, grains, and protein in the filling–best of both worlds, right?

-- 1 tbsp. olive oil
+- 1 tablespoon olive oil

 - 1 medium onion, diced

-- 1 small zucchini, thinly sliced
+- 1 pound white mushrooms, sliced

-- 1/2 c. bulgur
+- 3/4 cup bulgur

-- 2 c. prepared/leftover mashed potatoes, heated
+- 2 1/2 cups prepared/leftover mashed potatoes, heated

-- salt and pepper to taste
+- Salt and pepper to taste